Zhoues/RoboRefer/README.md

       --vlm_model_path /your/custom/path/to/roborefer
       ```

-4. Run the inference script with the API and Check the results in the `assets` folder.
+4. Run the inference script with the API and check the results in the `assets` folder.
       ```bash
       cd API